Steps in a mediation divorce

 Divorce peacefully

-Most divorce mediation cases include reviewing and signing legal documents.
-Legal documents are drafted after spouses have discussed all important divorce topics with their mediator.
+Most divorce mediation cases include signing documents to make the terms decided in mediation legally binding.
+I draft divorce mediation documents after spouses have discussed all important divorce topics.

-The legal document or documents needed in your case will be discussed at a free consultation about divorce mediation.
-Here is a list of Pennsylvania divorce documents that may apply:
+The legal documents needed in your case will be discussed at a free consultation about divorce mediation.
+Here is a list of documents that may apply:

 • Postnuptial Agreement.
-Legally binding contract about any alimony, spousal support, distribution of marital property, distribution of retirement accounts in divorce, payment of marital debts, and many other important matters.
-A postnuptial agreement is drafted in about 85% of cases in my office.
+Written divorce mediation agreement about any alimony, spousal support, distribution of marital property (including retirement accounts), payment of marital debts, and many other important matters.
+This kind of mediation agreement is drafted in about 85% of cases in my office.

 • Child Support Agreement.
-Written agreement about each child's financial support, health insurance, healthcare costs, childcare costs, child-related expenses, child and dependent tax credits, etc.
+Written divorce mediation agreement about each child's financial support, health insurance, healthcare costs, childcare costs, and other child-related expenses.
+This kind of mediation agreement is drafted in about 90% of cases involving a child younger than 18 years or a child still in high school.

 • Child Custody Agreement.
-Written agreement about the parenting schedule (physical custody of a child), decision making (legal custody of a child), limits on relocation, etc.
+Written mediation agreement about the parenting schedule (physical custody of a child), decision making (legal custody of a child), limits on relocation, etc. In my office, a written divorce mediation agreement about child custody is drafted in just 10% of cases involving a child younger than 18 years.

 Note: Divorcing parents are not required to sign a Child Support Agreement or Child Custody Agreement.
 Even if they choose not to sign these documents, divorcing moms and dads can still discuss child support and child custody topics with help from their mediator.